DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointments.md

 Field | Type | Description
 ------|------|------------
-children | ReactNode | A React node used to render the appointment content. style | object | An object that configures the appointment geometry and position. data | object | An object that specifies the appointment data. draggable | boolean | Specifies whether the appointment is draggable. onClick? | (e: object) => void | A function that handles a click on the appointment.
+children | ReactNode | A React node used to render the appointment content. data | object | An object that specifies the appointment data. draggable | boolean | Specifies whether the appointment is draggable. onClick? | (e: object) => void | A function that handles a click on the appointment.